 Discussing life in Glasgow is not an easy task.

 There is simply so much to discuss!

-In our ultimate moving guide, we encompass everything you need to consider when living in Glasgow.
+In our ultimate moving guide, we encompass everything you need to consider when living in Glasgow in 2021.

 From the cost of buying your new home to the city’s best greenspaces!

-If you are moving to Scotland and want some insight into life in Glasgow, we will walk you through all the essentials of life in the city.
+If you are moving to Scotland and want some insight into life in Glasgow, we will walk you through all the essentials of life in the city in 2021.